What Are The Different Types Of Cryptocurrency?

 There are two broad types of cryptocurrency – coins and tokens.
 Coins include Bitcoin and ‘altcoins’, which are non-Bitcoin cryptocurrencies.

 Tokens can serve a wide range of functions.
 Non-fungible tokens, or NFTs, are among the most well known, with one piece of digital art selling for $69.3m earlier this year.
+Read our blog for more information about NFTs and NFT taxes in the UK.

 Cryptocurrencies may also ‘fork’ which can result in the creation of new ones.
 For example, Bitcoin Cash is the end result of a fork in 2017 from the original Bitcoin.